awsdocs/amazon-sqs-developer-guide/doc_source/sqs-basic-examples-of-iam-policies.md

 The following examples provide an introduction to Amazon SQS permission policies\.

+**Note**
+When you configure lifecycle hooks for Amazon EC2 Auto Scaling, you don't need to write a policy to send messages to an Amazon SQS queue\.
+For more information, see [Amazon EC2 Auto Scaling Lifecycle Hooks](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Example 1: Allow a User to Create Queues<a name="allow-queue-creation"></a>

-In the following example, we create a policy for Bob that lets him access all Amazon SQS actions, but only with queues whose names are prefixed with the literal string `bob_queue_`\.
+In the following example, we create a policy for Bob that lets him access all Amazon SQS actions, but only with queues whose names are prefixed with the literal string `alice_queue_`\.

 Amazon SQS doesn't automatically grant the creator of a queue permissions to use the queue\.
 Therefore, we must explicitly grant Bob permissions to use all Amazon SQS actions in addition to `CreateQueue` action in the IAM policy\.